Kondux/smart_contracts/README.md

 ![image](https://avatars.githubusercontent.com/u/85846911?s=200&v=4)

 Kondux is a powerful and versatile smart contract system built on the Ethereum blockchain.
 It is designed to facilitate the creation, management, and monetization of NFTs, incorporating features such as royalties and access control.
-The smart contract leverages popular open-source libraries from the OpenZeppelin project and uses Hardhat for development, testing, and deployment.
+The smart contract leverages popular open-source libraries from the OpenZeppelin project and uses **Foundry (Forge)** for development, testing, and deployment.

 Staking enables users to stake tokens and earn rewards.
 It includes features such as time-locked staking and rewards compounding.
 The contract is built with Solidity and uses OpenZeppelin library for standard interfaces and utilities.